jp3tty/Credit_Risk_Analysis/README.md

 ## Summary
-The models used to perform the risk analysis show weak precision in determining high credit risk.

-* There is a summary of the results
+All the models used to perform the risk analysis show weak precision in determining high credit risk.
+The best result from these machine learning models was the Easy Ensemble AdaBoost Classifier with a accuracy rate of 93% and a precision of 9% when predicting high risk candidates.
+The recall (or sensitivity) of this model was also the highest at 92%.
-* There is a recommendation on which model to use, or there is no recommendation with a justification